youngboy/engine-docs/source/setup-node.md

 );
 ```

-For more information, see the Github project: https://github.com/apollographql/apollo-tracing-js
+For more information, see the Github project: https://github.com/apollographql/apollo-tracing-js.

-### Enable gzip compression [Optional]
+### Enabling Compression [Optional]

-We recommend that you enable gzip compression in your GraphQL server, because the tracing format adds to the response size but compresses well.
+We recommend that you enable gzip compression in your GraphQL server, because the tracing format adds volume to the request response size but compresses well.

 **Express**